Skip to main content

 TCS went from spending hours per post on social content to saving 60 hours a month with the early Compass.
 The new version handles the entire marketing workflow, from planning to execution to reporting.

-From automation to execution: what separates real platforms
+From AI marketing automation to execution: what separates real platforms

 There’s a reason 74% of companies struggle to scale AI initiatives (McKinsey ).
 Most marketing automation still needs humans to trigger every workflow.
 You set up the rules, the AI follows them.
 When something changes, you update the rules.
 When something breaks, you fix it.